alejosilvalau/coding-interview-prep/SystemsExpert/design-amazon.md

 submitOrder(), cancelOrder(), & getMyOrders()
 ```
 The "submitOrder()" request will go to the API servers and then to the DB.
 It will then empty the cart of the user from the "carts" table, and go to the "orders" table and write a new order.

+When submitting an order, it doesn't affect the "aggregated_stock" table.
+Because it was already consumed by "beginCheckout()".

+The "cancelOrder()" request will set the "orderStatus" of the specific "orderId" to 'canceled' and will increase the stock of the items in the "aggregated_stock" table.
+It can only be called if the order has not been shipped yet.

+The "getMyOrders()" request will read from the "orders" table, and return a list of orders.

+## Core Warehouse Functionality
+The warehouses works with an external service, which is the "Order Assignment Service".
+This service has some smart logic to figure out "what the most optimal warehouses are?" based on:
+- Shipping address
+- Warehouse
+- Location
+- Machine learning
+- Stock of the warehouses

+On the

 ![amazon-design](./design-amazon.png)